 Effect On Body And Mind

-Relaxing and constantly staying aware of breath at the entrance of your nostrils can cause attention to come in present moment and breathing to become slow and deep.
+Relaxation and constant awareness of continuous breath at the entrance of your nostrils keeps with the present moment and cause breathing to become slow and deep.
 Breathing rate can fall as low as 3 to 6 deep breaths per minute.

 Laboratory studies has found that slow deep breathing exercise synchronizes rate at which heart receives blood, rate at which heart pumps blood, rate at which lungs are perfused and rate of alveolar gaseous exchange.
 This can improve cardiorespiratory system.
 This can also optimally charge blood with oxygen and remove dissolved gaseous toxins like carbon dioxide.